 About our Graduate Program

-It is an exciting time to join Health.
+It is an exciting time to join the Department of Health and Aged Care.

 We offer a range of networking and social activities to help build your professional and social network.
 Undertaking our learning and development program will provide you with the skills required for a successful career in the Australian Public Service (APS).